Sabre (fencing): Electrical sabre

 Like other weapons used in fencing, the modern sabre uses an electrical connection to register touches.
 The sabreur wears a lamé, a conductive jacket, to complete the circuit and register a touch to a valid target.

 Sabre was the last weapon in fencing to make the transition over to using electrical equipment.
 This occurred in 1988, 32 years (1956) after the foil and 52 years (1936) after the épée.
 In 2004, immediately following the Athens Summer Olympics, the timing for recording a touch was shortened from its previous setting, dramatically altering the sport and method in which a touch is scored.

 Unlike the other two weapons, there is very little difference between an electric sabre and a steam or dry (non-electric) one.
 The blade itself is the same in steam and electric sabres, as there is no need for a blade wire or pressure-sensitive tip in an electric sabre.
 An electric sabre has a socket, which is generally a 2-prong or bayonet foil socket with the two contacts shorted together.
 The electric sabre also has insulation on the pommel and on the inside of the guard to prevent an electrical connection between the sabre and the lamé.
 This is undesirable because it effectively extends the lamé onto the sabre, causing any blade contact to be registered as a valid touch.

 Early electric sabres were equipped with a capteur socket.
 The capteur was a small mechanical accelerometer that was intended to distinguish between a good cut and a mere touch of the blade against the target.
-In November 2019 the FIE announced their intention to re-introduce the capteur to sabre using modern accelerometer technology.
+In November 2019, the FIE announced their intention to re-introduce the capteur to sabre using modern accelerometer technology.

 Target area

 The general target area for the discipline, that is, all areas where a valid hit may be scored, comprises the entire torso above the waist, the head, and the arms up to the wrist.
 The legs, hands and feet are excluded from the target area.

-A single circuit for the entire target area used in scoring systems is formed by multiple conductive equipment:
+A single circuit for the entire target area used in scoring systems is formed by multiple conductive pieces of equipment: